Create GenAI - Multimodal Recipes

 CSS

-In the Multimodal Layout Builder of the Dataloop platform, the CSS section is a styling layer that empowers you to fully customize the appearance of the annotation interface—specifically within the GenAI Evaluation Studio.
+In the GenAI / Multimodal Recipe of the DDOE platform, the CSS section is a styling layer that empowers you to fully customize the appearance of the annotation interface—specifically within the GenAI Evaluation Studio.
 This feature is designed to give you fine-grained control over the UI, helping to create a tailored and branded experience for evaluators, streamline usability, and improve cognitive focus for annotators working on complex GenAI outputs.

 The CSS section allows you to inject custom styles into your recipe layout.
 This means you can override default component styles or add entirely new visual styles for specific annotation tasks.